-Manipur: Fifth accused person arrested in sexual assault case
+Manipur: Fifth man arrested in sexual assault case

-The remaining four persons were on Friday remanded to police custody for 11 days.
+Other four persons were on Friday remanded to police custody for 11 days.

-The Manipur Police on Saturday arrested another person in connection with the sexual assault of three Kuki women that took place on May 4.
+The Manipur Police on Saturday arrested another person in connection with the sexual assault of three Kuki women that took place on May 4 in Kangpokpi district.
+A video of the incident had gone viral on social media.

-This was the fifth arrest in connection with the case.
-The police said they are making all-out efforts to arrest the remaining accused persons and are conducting raids at suspected hideouts.
+This was the fifth arrest in the case.
+The police said they are making all-out efforts to arrest other accused in the case and are conducting raids on suspected hideouts.

 The person arrested on Saturday has been identified as Yumlembam Nungsithoi Metei, India Today NE reported.
-The remaining four persons were on Friday remanded to police custody for 11 days.
+The other four persons were remanded to police custody for 11 days on Friday.

 On Thursday, a group of unidentified women burnt the home of Huirem Herodas Meitei, the main accused in the case.
 On Friday afternoon, a mob in the Thoubal district vandalised and torched the home of another suspect in the case, PTI reported.
-The suspect has not yet been arrested, and the police are on the lookout for him.
+The suspect has not yet been arrested.

-On July 19, a video showing two Kuki women being paraded naked by a mob in the Kangpokpi district was widely shared on social media.
+On July 19, the video showing two Kuki women being paraded naked by a mob in the Kangpokpi district was widely shared on social media.

 Three women, including the two who were seen in the video, were sexually assaulted in B Phainom village of Kangpokpi district on May 4, a day after clashes erupted between Meitei and Kuki communities.
 One of the women was “brutally gang-raped”, according to a police complaint.